Intense Pulse Light

 Up until recently, very little was known about the nature of the problem, its causes and consequently its treatment.
 In fact, it was and still is, mistakenly diagnosed as acne or dermatitis.

 We now know that the problem concerns the blood vessels in the affected area.
 These vessels tend to be hypersensitive so that when exposed to a stimulus they dilate more than they should, resulting in intense flushing.
-With recurrent occurrences of this process, these vessels become structurally abnormal; they remain dilated and may leak, resulting in the persistent redness, swelling and occasionally pimples.
+With recurrent incidences of this process, these vessels become structurally abnormal; they remain dilated and may leak, resulting in the persistent redness, swelling and occasionally pimples.

 In the majority of rosacea sufferers, this condition is genetic.